sipgate-io/sipgateio-sendsms-python/README.md

 )
 ```

-#### Send SMS with sender number
+#### Send SMS with custom sender number

-By default 'sipgate' will be used as sender.
-It is only possible to change the sender to a mobile phone number, by verifying the ownership of it.
+By default 'sipgate' will be used as the sender.
+It is only possible to change the sender to a mobile phone number by verifying ownership of said number.
 In order to accomplish this, proceed as follows:

 1. Log into your [sipgate account](https://app.sipgate.com/connections/sms)
 2. Use the sidebar to navigate to the **Connections** (_Anschlüsse_) tab